-Just across the Lincoln’s Inn Fields from the Sir John Soane’s Museum, in central Holborn, you’ll find the Hunterian Museum.
+Just across the Lincoln’s Inn Fields from the Sir John Soane’s Museum, in central Holborn, you’ll find the Hunterian Museum, which is part of the Royal College of Surgeons.
 Free to visit, this cultural space is home to a collection of around 3500 human and animal specimens.

 Inside, you’ll find plenty of exhibits incorporating models, paintings, and instruments dating all the way back to the 17th Century.
 The collection began in 1799 when the British government bought a collection (then comprising of around 15000 specimens) that had been collected by the surgeon John Hunter during the course of his life.
 Today, a visit to the museum is one of the best things to do in the Holborn District of London.